 304. QUORUM.

-(a) A majority of the Councilmembers shall constitute a quorum for the lawful convening of a meeting and for the transaction of business, except that a lesser number may hold hearings.
+(a) A majority of the Councilmembers shall constitute a quorum for the lawful convening of a meeting and for the transaction of business, except as provided in Rule 502.

 (b) A meeting may not begin until a quorum is ascertained by the Chairman.